 Bright Oceans: Spectral differentiation of whitecaps, sea ice, floating vegetation, plastics, and other flotsam

-Heidi M Dierssen, University of Connecticut Avery Point, Groton, CT, United States, Shungudzemwoyo Pascal Garaba, University of Connecticut, Marine Sciences, Groton, CT, United States and Kaylan L Randolph, University of Connecticut, Groton, CT, United States
+Heidi M Dierssen, University of Connecticut Avery Point, Groton, United States, Shungudzemwoyo Pascal Garaba, University of Connecticut, Marine Sciences, Groton, CT, United States and Kaylan L Randolph, University of Connecticut, Groton, CT, United States

 Abstract: